Sequential Fair Resource Allocation under a Markov Decision Process Framework: Introduction

 The problem of multi-agent resource allocation arises in numerous disciplines including economics \cite{cohen1965theory}, power system optimization \cite{yi2016initialization,nair2018multi}, and cloud computing \cite{balasubramanian2007dtn,abid2020challenges}.
 It comes in various flavors depending on the nature of resources, the agents' behavior, the timing of allocation decisions, and the overall objective of the allocation process.
 A common element shared by various settings is the existence of a limited resource that needs to be distributed to various agents based on their reported requests.

 There are various objectives that one might wish to optimize in the context of resource allocation.
-Efficiency maximization only aims at reducing the leftover resource, while other objectives combine efficiency with various notions of \textit{fairness}.
-Among different fairness metrics, the Nash Social Welfare (NSW) is a well-known objective defined as the geometric mean of the agents' ``satisfaction'' with their allocation.
-In the \textit{offline} setting where we observe all requests prior to making an allocation decision, the NSW enjoys a few favorable properties including being \textit{Pareto-efficient} (for any other allocation there would be at least one agent who is worse off compared to the current one), \textit{envy-free} (no agent prefers another agent's allocation), and \textit{proportionally fair} (every agent gets their fair share of the resource), and thus exhausts the total budget under a limited resource \cite{varian1973equity}.
+While the goal may be to maximize efficiency (e.g, minimize the leftover resource), other objectives combine efficiency with various notions of \textit{fairness}.
+Among different fairness metrics, Nash Social Welfare (NSW) is a well-known objective defined as the geometric mean of the agents' ``satisfaction'' with their allocation \cite{nash1950bargaining,kaneko1979nash}.
+In the \textit{offline} setting where we observe all requests prior to making an allocation decision, the NSW solution enjoys favorable properties including being \textit{Pareto-efficient} (for any other allocation there would be at least one agent who is worse off compared to the current one), \textit{envy-free} (no agent prefers any other agent's allocation), and \textit{proportionally fair} (every agent gets their fair share of the resource) \cite{varian1973equity}, and thus exhausts the total budget under a limited resource.

-In this work, we study the allocation of divisible resources to truthful agents with the aim of optimizing the NSW.
-We consider the much more challenging \textit{online} (or \textit{sequential}) setting where the agents place requests in a sequential manner and allocation decisions have to be made instantaneously.
-As the decision cannot be modified once it is made, every allocation affects all future allocations which leads to a compromise between fairness and efficiency.
-Intuitively, to achieve fairness we need to reserve the resource for anticipated future agents, which can lead to wasted resources if the expected future agents do not arrive.
+In this work, we consider the much more challenging \textit{online} (or \textit{sequential}) setting where agents place requests in a sequential manner, and allocation decisions have to be made instantaneously and are irrevocable.
+In order to achieve fairness we need to reserve the resource for anticipated future demands, which can lead to wasted resources if the expected future agents do not arrive.
+Unlike previous work on sequential allocation \cite{lien2014sequential,sinclair2022sequential}, we consider a more general setup where agents can arrive several times over the horizon, and their demand size is not restricted to a finite set of values.
+This setting has important applications such as allocating stock inventory on a trading platform or supplier-reseller settings (e.g., automaker-dealer) where the degree of fairness impacts their relationship \cite{kumar1995effects,yilmaz2004supplier}.